-\paragraph{Local Sparsity of $X$.} For the formal statement of the overlap theorem, we need one more technical condition on $X$.
-For a nonempty cell $\tau$ of $X$, let $\iota^k_\tau$ be the $k$-dimensional cochain that assigns $1$ to $k$-cells of $X$ that have nonempty intersection with $\tau$ and $0$ otherwise.
+For the formal statement of the overlap theorem, we need one more technical condition on $X$.
+For a cell $\tau$ of $X$, let $\iota^k_\tau$ be the $k$-dimensional cochain that assigns $1$ to $k$-cells of $X$ that have nonempty intersection with $\tau$ and $0$ otherwise.